-Ball valve seacocks are installed on the inlet thru hulls for the livewell and washdown systems.
-It is necessary for the seacocks to be in the open position to operate these systems.
+A ball valve seacock is installed on the inlet thru-hulls for the livewell and washdown systems.
+It is necessary for the seacock to be in the open position to operate these systems.
 The open position is identified by the orientation of the handle.
 If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
 If the handle is perpendicular to the body of the valve, the seacock is in the closed position.